rfenouil/Pluto_CC_Docker/README.md

 ```

 In the menu appearing, change the desired options using arrows, enter, 'y' and 'n' keys.
-The package 'python3' is located in: `> Target packages > Interpreter languages and scripting`
+The package 'python' is located in: `> Target packages > Interpreter languages and scripting`
 Highlight it and press 'y'.
 You can also select python-specific modules (pip, numpy, ...) in submenus appearing below if you want.

 Then, exit from menus until you quit the configuration program, it will save the updated configuration in the text file: `.config`